Mention brand ID to most people and they think visually. Name, logo, maybe typeface.

 Sight is only one sense.
 What might happen if you engaged every one of your audience’s senses?

-Your brand might become famous for a sound (MGM’s lion, NYSE’s opening bell), colour (breast cancer pink, Cadbury purple), softness (Cottonelle), design (Apple), or quietness (Lexus).
-Audiences might recognise your brand by tone of voice, or sense of humour.
+Your brand can become famous for a sound (MGM’s lion, NYSE’s opening bell), colour (breast cancer pink, Cadbury purple), softness (Cottonelle), design (Apple), or quietness (Lexus).
+Audiences can recognise your brand by tone of voice, or sense of humour.

 Discover how your mind recognises and processes sensory information.
 Learn famous examples of sensory branding.
-And a few surprises – such as how a perfume improved quality perception.
+And a few surprises – such as how a perfume improved a car’s quality perception.